 Grammarly vs ProWritingAid

-ProWritingAid is cheaper ($10/month annual) and provides more detailed analytical reports: readability scores, overused words, sentence length distribution, pacing analysis.
-It’s better for novelists and long-form fiction writers who want deep structural feedback.
+ProWritingAid is cheaper ($10/month annual) and provides deeper analytical reports: readability scores, overused words, sentence length distribution, pacing analysis.
+Better for novelists and long-form writers who want structural feedback.

-Grammarly is faster, has better cross-platform integration, and handles real-time inline editing more cleanly.
-For most professional writers who aren’t writing fiction, Grammarly’s speed and ubiquity win.
+Grammarly is faster, has broader cross-platform integration, and handles real-time inline editing more cleanly.

 Verdict: Grammarly for daily professional writing.
 ProWritingAid if you write long-form fiction or want detailed analytical reports.